Opioid Drug Injury Lawyer Philadelphia

 Clearly, this opioid epidemic in the U.S. has reached the level of a national crisis, which has many lawmakers up in arms about the opioid abuse and addiction.
 “What’s the problem?
 Just ban all opioids and that’s it, problem solved,” you may be thinking.

 Well, it’s not that simple.
 When used properly – not misused or abused – opioids can help people relieve pain when prescribed for the right condition with the correct dosage.
-The biggest reason why so many people develop an opioid addiction is because opioids produce euphoria, which prompts people to misuse and abuse this dangerous drug without a prescription.
+The biggest reason why so many people develop an opioid addiction is that opioids produce euphoria, which prompts people to misuse and abuse this dangerous Drug without a prescription.

 Besides the illegal drug heroin, opioids include OxyContin, Morphine, Fentanyl, Methadone, Hydrocodone, Roxicodone, and Oxecta, among many others.
 In recent years, the number of lawsuits filed by patients injured by opioid use and families of victims of opioid overdose against drug manufacturers, distributors, pharmacies and even doctors have skyrocketed.